vcr/vcr/README.md

 * `:new_episodes`: Previously recorded HTTP interactions will be replayed.
 New HTTP interactions will be recorded.
 * `:all`: Previously recorded HTTP interactions will be ignored.
 All HTTP interactions will be recorded.
 * `:none`: Previously recorded HTTP interactions will be replayed.
 New HTTP interactions will result in an error.

+## Request Matching

+In order to properly replay previously recorded request, VCR must match new HTTP requests to a previously recorded one.
+By default, it matches on HTTP method and URI, since that is usually deterministic and fully identifies the resource and action for typical RESTful APIs.
+In some cases (such as SOAP webservices) this may not work so well, and VCR allows you to customize how requests are matched.

+Cassettes take a `:match_requests_on` option that expects an array of request attributes to match on.
+Supported attributes are:

+* `:method`: The HTTP method (i.e. GET, POST, PUT or DELETE) of the request.
+* `:uri`: The full URI of the request.
+* `:host`: The host of the URI.
+You can use this as an alternative to `:uri` to cause VCR to match using a regex such as `/https?:\/\/example\.com/i`.
+* `:body`: The body of the request.
+* `:headers`: The request headers.

+By default, VCR uses a `:match_requests_on` option like:

+    :match_requests_on => [:uri, :method]

+If you want to match on body, just add it to the array:

+    :match_requests_on => [:uri, :method, :body]

+Note that FakeWeb cannot match on `:body` or `:headers`.

 ## Configuration